 She continues to bridge science, business, and law in the medical device and pharmaceutical industries as a Regulatory Affairs Consultant and Legal Advisor.

 In whatever capacity she serves, Jo has dedicated her career to assisting companies of all sizes, with a special penchant for working with entrepreneurs, innovators, and disruptors in the healthcare space, with navigating complex regulatory requirements and establishing compliant operations.
 She prides herself on anticipating and evaluating business risks, public policy, and governmental influences so as to positively impact business operations and protect companies.

 Jo dedicates much of her time empowering others through information exchanges and educational outreach, and enjoys leading others towards establishing and nurturing government, academia, and industry collaborations; she welcomes additional opportunities to contribute to the biotechnology community here in Colorado!

 Jan has over 25 years of business experience and has held executive roles in business development, marketing, sales, training, product management, and as a CEO.

-As a Senior Instructor at the University of Colorado Denver Business School for over a decade, Jan teaches ‘Leadership in New Ventures’ to MBA students and Doctor of Nursing Practice candidates.
-He also teaches ‘Leadership & Entrepreneurship in Ireland’ (delivered on-site in the Republic of Ireland and Northern Ireland) to business students.
+As a Senior Instructor at the University of Colorado Denver Business School for over a decade, Jan teaches ‘Leadership & Entrepreneurship in Ireland’ (delivered on-site in the Republic of Ireland and Northern Ireland) to MBA students.